qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 The first lines, which start with a double Python comment sign (``##``), tell
 |qg| the inputs of the algorithm described in the file and the outputs that
 it will generate.
 They work with exactly the same syntax as the SEXTANTE scripts that we have already seen, so they will not be described here again.
-Check the :ref:`processing_scripts` section for more information.

 When you declare an input parameter, |qg| uses that information for two
 things: creating the user interface to ask the user for the value of that